Dr. Daniel Otero Baguer

 Prof. Dr. Kristina Klein

-Kristina Klein is Professor of Business Administration, particularly Marketing and Consumer Behavior (non-tenured) at the Faculty of Business Studies & Economics at the University of Bremen.
+Kristina Klein is Professor of Business Administration, particularly Marketing and Consumer Behavior at the Faculty of Business Studies & Economics at the University of Bremen.

 She received her Doctoral Degree (Dr.’in rer. pol.) with distinction (summa cum laude) at the University of Cologne.
 Afterwards, she was Post-Doctoral Researcher in the Department of Marketing and Brand Management (Prof. Dr. Franziska Völckner) at the University of Cologne.